Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 User story 4:

-&quot;As a huge fan of _American Gods,_ I found the music in the novel really atmospheric and I&#39;d love to listen to it to evoke my memories of the book.&quot;
+&quot;As a huge fan of *American Gods*, I found the music in the novel really atmospheric and I&#39;d love to listen to it to evoke my memories of the book.&quot;

 How the site meets this need:

-- The music.html page contains a &#39;jukebox&#39; which allows users to randomly select a YouTube video from a list of all the songs referenced in _American Gods_.
+- The music.html page contains a &#39;jukebox&#39; which allows users to randomly select a YouTube video from a list of all the songs referenced in *American Gods*.
 The page also contains a link to an article which lists all of the songs individually.

 ## Requirements: Content